Wu-Zongyu/LanP/README.md

 [[**🌐 Project Website**](https://wu-zongyu.github.io/LanP/)] | [[**📖 arXiv**](https://arxiv.org/pdf/2502.12359)]

+We are mapping the used images to the links in their original datasets and will be releasing them soon.
+Stay tuned!

 This repo contains the evaluation code for our paper - LanP: Rethinking the Impact of Language Priors in Large Vision-Language Models